Mantravi-Technology/mantravi-frontend/API_USAGE_GUIDE.md

 # Reusable API Service Guide

 ## 🎯 Overview
-The `ApiService` class provides a clean, reusable way to integrate with APIs across your website.
+The `ApiService` class provides a clean, reusable way to integrate with APIs across wesbite.
 It's designed to be easily extensible for new features without breaking existing functionality.

 ## 📁 File Location
 - **API Service**: `assets/js/api-service.js`